qiaoqiao2323/LLM_touch_culture/README.md

 Each prompt asks the LLM to describe **10 distinct tactile behaviours** to express a given emotion, tailored to a specific cultural context and interaction role.

 ## 🧾 Prompt Template
-It's in the main.py file.
+It's in the main.py file under prompt folder.

 ## 🎭 Emotions